TonyKelly12/List-N-Chat/README.md

   https://www.coded-colors.com
   Features will be added to the Feature List below and as feature are completed will be marked off.

- ## Want To Practice You Refactoring Skills
+ ## Want To Practice Your Refactoring Skills
  Part of the this tutorial series on https://www.coded-colors.com will go over a real world situation of getting on a job and having to read and refactor someone's code.
 As part of this section I created a spaghetti coded version of this app.
 If you would like to test your refactoring skills check the bad version of this app at https://github.com/TonyKelly12/ChatDemo-Bad-Code .
 Setup instructions are included in the repo.

 # How to get up and running as quickly as possible